William Bradford (printer, born 1663): Later life and death

-Bradford published the first number of the New-York Gazette on October 16, 1725, the first newspaper printed in the province of New York.
 Bradford remained as publisher of the New-York Gazette, printing it until he retired.
 In 1727, he took James Parker as an apprentice for an eight-year term.
 In 1731, Bradford's first wife died and afterwards he married a widow named Smith.
 In 1734, his former apprentice, John Peter Zenger, was brought to court for libel, but Bradford remained out of the case.

-Bradford retired at the age of 80 in 1743 as printer of the New York Gazette and lived his last years with his son William.
-Henry De Foreest, an apprentice Bradford trained, took over his business when he retired.
-Bradford declined in health and died at the age of 89 at his son's house on May 23, 1752.
-He is interred in the Trinity Churchyard Cemetery on Wall Street in Manhattan where his tombstone still stands reading:
+Bradford is interred in the Trinity Churchyard Cemetery on Wall Street in Manhattan where his tombstone still stands reading:

 Bradford family printing legacy

 Bradford's wife Elizabeth gave birth to their first child, Andrew in 1686, who, along with his wife Cornelia Smith Bradford, were early American printers.
 Andrew published the first newspaper in colonial Philadelphia.
 William Jr, the brother of Andrew, was a printer and seaman.
 Bradford's grandson, William Bradford became a well-known printer during the American Revolution for the Continental Congress.
 The Bradford Family Papers (1620–1906) are deposited at the Historical Society of Pennsylvania.
 Bradford established printing and publishing businesses that operated for 140 years from 1685 until 1825.
 He trained several apprentices that including John Peter Zenger, James Parker, Henry DeForest, and his son Andrew Bradford.
-Andrew's family continued working in the printing and publishing industry for four generations.

-Bradford published New York City's first law book (1694), the first published proceedings of an American legislature (New York City, 1695), the first province of New York paper currency (1709), the first Book of Common Prayer (1706) in America, the first history of the province of New York (1727), New York City's first newspaper (1725), and the first copperplate plan for New York City (1730).